American InterContinental University: Former campuses

 On February 18, 2008, American InterContinental University announced plans to gradually close down its Los Angeles campus.
-Dr. George Miller, president of American InterContinental University, cited low student enrollment at the Los Angeles campus as the reason for this decision.
+George Miller, president of American InterContinental University, cited low student enrollment at the Los Angeles campus as the reason for this decision.

 Academics

 AIU offers associate's, bachelor's and master's degrees in a variety of fields.
 Many instructors are professionals in their field and draw from their real-world experience to enrich classroom instruction and career training.
 AIU offers classroom instruction in person at the ground campuses and online via the Virtual Campus, or a hybrid of both.
 The AIU Virtual Campus gives online students access to course materials as well as nearly all the amenities of a traditional campus, such as a library, career services, student clubs and financial aid information.
 The Virtual Campus was named "Best of the Best" by the Computerworld Honors Program in 2009.

 In 2009, My Unique Student Experience (M.U.S.E.) was introduced to a number of courses to supplement learning outside the classroom.
 M.U.S.E. is a web-based tool that provides access to additional, interactive learning options that help students comprehend course material in a way that appeals to them.
 The Association of Private Sector Colleges and Universities (APSCU), formerly the Career College Association, recognized AIU's parent company, Career Education Corporation ("CEC"), for M.U.S.E. with its 2010 CCA Innovation Award.

 In 2013, AIU launched a proprietary adaptive learning technology called intellipath™ to deliver data-driven personalized learning.
 The platform assesses students' current understanding of a topic and then tailors the type and order of the lessons presented to meet their individual needs.

 In April 2014, AIU introduced intellipath into its MBA in Management, making AIU's program the first MBA in the U.S. driven by adaptive learning technology.